JohnSnowLabs/spark-nlp/docs/en/alab/healthcare.md

 ### NER Model

-Here, we will convert the JSON export into a CoNLL format suitable for training an NER model.
+The JSON export must be converted into a CoNLL format suitable for training an NER model.

 ```py
 alab.get_conll_data(